 They’re also often conflated with other areas of responsibility within a company.
 A few examples include project management and process management.
 (Could somebody please develop a few professional roles that aren’t abbreviated PM?)

 Here’s a brief overview to help you better distinguish between product management and program management.

-We’ve devoted an entire page of our website to answer the What is product management? question.
-Here’s how we summarize the role on that page: Product management is the practice of strategically driving the development, market launch, and continual support and improvement of a company’s products.
+Product management is strategically driving the development, market launch, and continual support and improvement of its products.

 Program management involves identifying and coordinating the interdependencies among projects, products, and other important strategic initiatives across an organization.

 Imagine a product manager moving a product through the development process.
 A web team needs to build and code the web pages for the trial download, the FAQs page, and other online content.
 Eventually, a marketing team will need to create the collateral and other deliverables to support the launch campaign.
 Finally, the customer support department will need training on the product.
 This is so they can begin fielding user questions as soon as the product goes live.

 Here is where a program manager can help.
 A program manager identifies all these interdependencies across various departments.
 Then they work with the relevant stakeholders in each of these departments.
 Finally, they coordinate their efforts to ensure everything that needs to get done to support the “program.”
 In this case, the launch of a product—is on track.

 What’s the difference: Project Management vs. Program Management